Stockholm congestion tax: Trial period

-A seven-month trial period of the congestion tax, called The Stockholm trials (Stockholmsförsöket), took place between January 3, 2006 and July 31, 2006.
+A seven-month trial period of the congestion tax, called The Stockholm trials (Stockholmsförsöket), took place between 3 January 2006 and 31 July 2006.
 In addition to the optical recognition of license plates, DSRC transponders were used to identify vehicles, and opting to use one was a precondition for using direct debit for the payment of the tax.

 The Road Administration have claimed that traffic passing in and out of the cordon reduced by between 20 and 25% during the period of the trial, and that air quality improved; after the trial, traffic volumes built up again.
 96% complied with paying the tax on time, which raised 399 m SEK during the period.

 Referendum

-Local consultative referendums regarding whether to permanently implement the congestion tax were held in Stockholm Municipality and several other municipalities in Stockholm County on September 17, 2006.
+Local consultative referendums regarding whether to permanently implement the congestion tax were held in Stockholm Municipality and several other municipalities in Stockholm County on 17 September 2006.

 It was only the referendum in Stockholm Municipality that the at the time reigning government would use as a basis for the decision.

 The municipalities surrounding Stockholm in Stockholm County, especially those that are part of the city of Stockholm, showed discontent with the fact that the people of those municipalities get no say whether the congestion taxes will be implemented permanently.
 A substantial number of the inhabitants of the nearby municipalities travel to and from work through the congestion tax area.
 Therefore, several of these municipalities decided also to have local referendums.
 A municipality is allowed to hold a consultative referendum at any time, but as the congestion tax had to be decided at the national parliament level it was unclear how the results would be interpreted if the government there changed after the 2006 general election, which was held the same day as these referendums.